-The TIP is found on the DVRPC website, where it is easy to search for the Draft FY2024 TIP for New Jersey and previous TIPs.
-The website includes an interactive method for displaying maps and project listings, as well as a way to submit comments during the public comment period.
+The TIP is found on the DVRPC website.
+You can easily search for the FY2024 TIP for New Jersey and previous TIPs.
+The website includes an interactive method for displaying maps and project listings.
+During the public comment period for the Draft TIP there was also a way to submit comments on projects or the program.
 Using Google Maps as a base, projects can be located using either street grid or aerial views.
 To access the DVRPC TIP website, go to www.dvrpc.org/TIP.